Ryan Tannehill Player Prop Bets for NFL Week 14 | Tennessee vs. Jacksonville 12/12/2021

 Recent Performances

-- In his Week 12 outing against the Patriots, Tannehill racked up 93 yards while completing 52.4% of his passes, while tossing one touchdown with one interception.
+- In his Week 12 outing against the Patriots, Tannehill racked up 93 yards while completing 52.4% of his passes, while throwing one touchdown with one interception.

-- He also tacked on 24 yards on five carries, averaging 4.8 yards per attempt without a touchdown.
+- Tannehill added five carries for 24 yards, averaging 4.8 yards per attempt in the running game.

-- Tannehill has racked up 629 passing yards (209.7 per game) and has a 65% completion percentage (65-for-100) over his last three appearances, tossing three touchdowns and five interceptions.
+- Tannehill has thrown for 629 passing yards over his last three games (209.7 per game) and has a 65% completion percentage (65-of-100), throwing three touchdown passes with five interceptions.

-- He's tacked on 28 rushing yards on 12 carries and one rushing touchdown, averaging 9.3 yards per game.
+- He's also added 28 rushing yards (9.3 ypg) on 12 carries while scoring one touchdown on the ground.

 Tannehill's Tennessee Teammates